samikhalfi/Investment-Optimization-in-the-Stock-Market/README.md

-# redictive Chatbot for Investment Optimization in the Stock Market
+# Predictive Chatbot for Investment Optimization in the Stock Market